-In South Carolina, children do not normally go to court.
-That means that children are not present when decisions about whether or not they return home, or other decisions about their futures are being made.
-GAL volunteers bridge that gap and tell the judge what the child wants, without having to traumatize them in a courtroom setting.
+In South Carolina, children are not present when decisions about their futures are being made.
+GAL volunteers bridge that gap and tell the judge what children want, without children having to experience trauma in a courtroom setting.

 How do volunteer GALs make a difference in a child’s life?

-GAL volunteers help the voices of abused and neglected children be heard.
-The benefits that a volunteer provides a foster child have been well documented.
-A 2006 audit conducted by the US Department of Justice Office of the Inspector General demonstrates that once a volunteer is assigned, approximately:
+The benefits that GALs provide have been well documented.
+A 2006 audit conducted by the U.S. Department of Justice Office of the Inspector General demonstrates that once a volunteer is assigned, approximately:

 • 90% of children never re-enter the child welfare system.